-The role of a treasurer is without a doubt one of the most important in the chapter.
-It is critical that the chapter treasurer be conscientious and have good systems in place; otherwise the chapter is at serious risk.
-This simple checklist is intended to help new treasurers understand the key functions of the role, but please keep in mind that every chapter is different so it's critical to cater a comprehensive checklist to those realities, which might include such things as state or local filing requirements.
+The role of a treasurer is one of the most important in the chapter.
+It is critical that the chapter treasurer be conscientious and have good systems in place to maintain local or state filing requirements and maintain fiduciary integrity; otherwise the chapter is at serious risk (full customizable position description).